redis/redis-doc/topics/client-side-caching.md

 This has the obvious advantage of not requiring the client to tell the server what it is caching.
-Moreover in many clients implementations, this is what you want, because a good solution could be to just cache everything that is not already cached, using a first-in last-out approach: we may want to cache a fixed number of objects, every new data we retrieve, we could cache it, discarding the oldest cached object.
+Moreover in many clients implementations, this is what you want, because a good solution could be to just cache everything that is not already cached, using a first-in first-out approach: we may want to cache a fixed number of objects, every new data we retrieve, we could cache it, discarding the oldest cached object.
 More advanced implementations may instead drop the least used object or alike.